abalashov/eamt2026-eval-tutorial/README.md

 - Source: <https://github.com/BramVanroy/mateo-demo>

 The CLARIN instance has a 1 MB upload limit per file.
 The evaluation sets in this repository are sized to fit comfortably within that limit.
-For larger documents, install MATEO locally via Docker or `pip install mateo-st`.

 ---